Is a Studio Apartment Cheaper Than A One Bedroom?

 On the other hand, a one-bedroom apartment usually includes a separate bedroom and a defined living area.
 The kitchen may also be separate depending on the layout of the apartment.

-As a rule of thumb, one-bedroom apartments are typically larger in size than studio apartments and offer distinct living areas.
+As a rule of thumb, one-bedroom apartments are also typically larger in size than studio apartments and offer distinct living areas.

 Differences Between Studios and One-Bedrooms

-Apart from the layout and size, there are some other differences between a studio and one-bedroom that you will need to consider if you are choosing between studios and one-bedroom apartments –
+Apart from the layout and size, there are some other differences between a studio and one-bedroom that you will need to consider if you are choosing between studios and one-bedroom apartments.

-Rental Cost
+Cost

 Is a Studio Apartment Cheaper Than a One-Bedroom | Man Considering Costs | www.phillyaptrentals.com

 A studio apartment will almost always cost less to rent than a one-bedroom apartment in the same area.
 But it is important to keep in mind that the lower rent directly corresponds to a smaller space and usually you are paying more per square foot for a studio apartment.
-If your biggest priority is the total dollar cost of rent, a studio may be a better choice.

 Utility Usage

-Utilities will depend on the way you use the apartment and how utilities are billed, so this is a difficult prediction.
+Utilities will depend on the way you use the apartment and how utilities are billed, so this is difficult to predict.
 For example, if you are prudent in a one-bedroom with your electricity consumption but have your heaters and air conditioners on all day in a studio, then you will pay more for utilities in the studio (all else being equal).
-There are a lot of factors that go into utility cost so this is a difficult assumption to make.

 Privacy